Milford Track Diary – One Tramper’s Experience of the Milford Track

 - Bus from Milford Sounds to Te Anau (2 hours)

 We did the walk as described above, except that we did it in three days, putting the last two days together to one day.
-The reason for doing the last two parts in one day is two fold.
-First the walks for each day are a bit too short if you are used to hiking and second the track is covered with sandflies.
-Sandflies are almost more annoying than mosquitoes, they are smaller but their bites itch even more than mosquito bites.
-As soon as you stop anywhere along the track the sandflies come and make any rest impossible.
-The only good thing about sandflies is that they are not very fast at flying, if you walk they can’t keep up with you.
-So as long as you are walking you don’t notice them.
+The reason for doing the last two parts in one day was two-fold.
+Firstly, the walks for each day are a bit too short if you are used to hiking, and secondly, the track is home to lots of sandflies.
+Sandflies are almost as unbearable as mosquitoes, they are smaller but their bites itch just as much.
+Stopping for a rest along the track means putting up with these hungry devils, so we always tried to keep walking, hence the longer days.

-The nature is really beautiful and the water in Clinton River is crystal clear.
-Even when the water is several meters deep you can see every stone on the bottom of the river.
+So naturally beautiful, the water of the Clinton River is crystal clear.
+Even though the river is several meters deep you can see every stone on its bed.
 The vegetation is very special and compact.
-It would be impossible to walk outside the track, but the track itself is very well prepared, sometimes almost like a gravel road.
+It would be impossible to walk outside the track, but the track itself is very well maintained, in places like a gravel road.

 Every mile there is a stick showing how far you have walked.
-In the beginning we stopped every 3 miles (4.8 km) to have a break, with the speed we were walking this was pretty much one break every hour.
+To begin with we’d stopped every 3 miles (4.8 km) to have a break, and at our pace it was roughly one break per hour.

-Around 11:20 we passed a sign saying that it would be about a 4 hour walk to Sandfly point.
-So now we know that we would be able to catch the 15:15 boat even if we walked in “normal” speed.
+Around 11:20am we passed a sign saying that it would be about a 4 hour walk to Sandfly Point.
+So now we know that we would be able to catch the 3:15pm boat comfortably.
 But since we were starting to feel our feet and legs we decided to keep the speed up so we would be finished as early as possible.
-There is also a boat at 14:30 if we would be fast enough.
+In the back of our minds was the 2:30pm boat, if we were fast enough to make it.

-When we got to about 47 kilometer we were walking slower.
+By the time we’d passed the 47km mark we were walking a little slower.
 We had now walked 25 kilometers at a pretty fast rate and with just one break longer than 5 minutes.
 It was around 12:30 so we had 2 hours before the early boat would leave and we only had 7 km left to go.
 We slowed down and took a break every 45 minutes.
 The feet were starting to hurt for real and it was hard to start after the short breaks so we decided to just walk on.

-At 14:10 we reached Sandfly point.
-So we had walked 32 km in 8.5 hours, including a 30 minutes lunch break.
-We could feel it in our legs and feet, but it also felt really good and it was a lot more fun than the short and slow hikes the two days before.
+We arrived at Sandfly Point at around 2:10pm, so we had walked 32 km in 8.5 hours.
+We could feel it in our legs and feet, but it also felt really good and it was more of a challenge than the short, slower hikes of the previous days.